Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Main results

 Preconditioned Krylov methods are an efficient way to solve such systems concurrently, but the efficiency will heavily depend on the spectrum of the operator $\vect{Q}$, its sparseness and load balancing, i.e. how the system was partitioned.
 Typically, large matrices are distributed according to row partitions, where each process owns only several rows of the global matrix.
 Then the matrix-vector products can be evaluated at each processor in parallel:

 However, the block structure of the posterior precision matrix $\vect{Q}$ is not well suited for Krylov solvers.
 The structure is given below in Equation \eqref{eq:mean:3}.
-The prior $\vect{Q}_x$ is a block diagonal matrix consisting of a large sparse precision $\vect{Q}_u$ defined through SPDE, and a small diagonal $\vect{Q}_{\beta}$ corresponding to fixed effects.
-The matrix $\vect{Q}_y=\tau_y\vect{I}$ is a diagonal precision for observed data.
-The data matrix $\vect{A}$ consists of the projection matrix $\vect{A}_u$ for the SPDE part and the covariates $\vect{A}_{\beta}$ for fixed effects.
+The prior $\vect{Q}_{x}$ is a block diagonal matrix consisting of a large sparse precision $\vect{Q}_{u}$ defined through SPDE, and a small diagonal $\vect{Q}_{\beta}$ corresponding to fixed effects.
+The matrix $\vect{Q}_{y}=\tau_y\vect{I}$ is a diagonal precision for observed data.

-The INLA implementation uses the matrix form above for its computations, despite of $\vect{A}_{\beta}$, and hence $\vect{Q}_{\beta u}$ block, being dense in general \citep{rue2009approximate, rue2017bayesian, van2023new}.
+The INLA implementation uses the matrix form above for its computations, where $\vect{A}_{\beta}$, and hence $\vect{Q}_{\beta u}$ are dense blocks \citep{rue2009approximate, rue2017bayesian, van2023new}.
 However, when assembling the matrix in parallel, it is important that matrix row partitions are equally sparse and balanced.
-The processor owning the $\vect{Q}_{\beta u}$ dense block will spent more time for performing more floating point operations when computing matrix-vector products $\vect{Qv}_j$.
+The processor owning the $\vect{Q}_{\beta u}$ dense block will spent more time for performing more floating point operations when computing matrix-vector products $\vect{Q}\vect{v}^{(j)}$.
 This will result in overall algorithm slowdown, since Krylov solvers require synchronizations every or every few iterations.

 Therefore, it is preferable to separate the SPDE part from the fixed effects.
 This can be done by conditioning on fixed effects $\vect{\beta}$, which gives the conditional precision operator $\vect{Q}_{u|\beta}=\vect{Q}_{uu}$.
 This lets us work with a sparser and more homogeneous object $\vect{Q}_{uu}$, for which the Krylov solver will be efficient.
 In addition, picking a preconditioner becomes easier, as we deal with the SPDE precision only, and the covariates have no effect on the spectrum anymore.
 The rest is handled by appropriate dense linear algebra routines.
 For the equation \eqref{eq:mean:1}, it means solving two systems